ebejar-pro/ebejar-portfolio/Data-Analysis/Project-01-SQL-Insights/data/data_dictionary.md

 ## 6. **Entity Relationship Diagram**

-You can click the image or the link below to view the ER diagram.
+See below the ER Diagram or you can click to open it in new tab.

 ![Entity Relationship Diagram](Docs/er_diagram.png)